7supriyo/Intruder-Alert-System-Using-Motion-Sensors-and-GSM-Module/README.md

 - Thanks to the Arduino community for providing extensive resources and support.
 - Special thanks to the developers of the libraries used in this project.

-## Contact

-For any questions or feedback, please contact the project maintainer: